 California Electrician Continuing Education

 Our California electrical CE courses are approved to satisfy your continuing education requirements.
-Our company is registered as 1 Attempt (At Your Pace Online) with the ECU.
+Our company has partnered with the Los Angeles Unified School District (LAUSD) as our LEA and is accepted as 1 Attempt (At Your Pace Online) with the Electrician Certification Unit.

 Complete the continuing education to renew your CA electricians license today.
-All of our courses include the most current 2020 NEC code content, and can be completed At Your Pace Online to help you meet the state's requirements.
-Once you finish your class you will have an official certificate of completion to save for your records.
+All of our courses include the most current code content, and can be completed At Your Pace Online to help you meet the state's requirements.
+Once you finish your course, we provide an official certificate of completion for your records.
+Learn more about our state reporting service here.

 32-Hour Package for California Electricians